DSProjects2024/thronetalk-game-of-thrones-summarizer/Docs/Component Specification.md

     d.
 Episode/season images data (good to have)
 2. Clean the subtitles data
 3. Data preparation
     a.
-Text preprocessing
+Text preprocessing \
     b.
 Chunking text
 4. Implement the summarization
     a.
-Finalize model for summarization
+Finalize model for summarization \
     b.
-Train model for text generation
+Train model for text generation \
     c.
-Fine tune the model on Game of Thrones data
+Fine tune the model on Game of Thrones data \
     d.
-Black-box testing of generated summary
+Black-box testing of generated summary \
 5. User Interface
     a.
-Decide on an initial design (prototype)
+Decide on an initial design (prototype) \
     b.
 Implement using Streamlit
 6. Write test cases
-Implement Summary Generation